-- Connect to Support - Adult Services directory of support services
+- Connect to Support is Adult Services directory of support services

-- Family Information and Services Hub - Information about what's going on in your area for families, details on how to access services, and the advice and support that's available.
+- Family Information and Services Hub has information about what's going on in your area for families, details on how to access services, and the advice and support that's available.

 For information about access to healthcare for the Armed Forces Community, download this leaflet.

 Visit our Health & Wellbeing webpages for information about support to maintain healthy lifestyles, emotional wellbeing,

 There is limited availability of social housing in Hart.
 The Council’s Housing Service offers housing advice and support for all residents regarding available housing options.
 Hart District Council does not own any houses but we do provide a housing register for people who want a home from one of the Housing Associations in the district.
 Applicants to the Housing Register are usually required to have a local connection with the district but there are some exemptions for Armed Forces personnel and their families including:

 - Those serving in the regular forces or who have served in the regular forces within five years of the date of their application

 - Those who have recently ceased, or will cease to be entitled, to reside in accommodation provided by the Ministry of Defence following the death of that person’s spouse or civil partner where: